florian/florian.github.io/_posts/2018-07-17-estimators.md

 where the expected value is over the randomness involved in \\(\tilde{X}\\).

 If the bias of an estimator is \\(0\\), it is called an *unbiased estimator*.
-This is generally a desirable property to have [3] because it means that the estimator is correct on average.
+This is generally a desirable property to have {% include ref.html i=3 %} because it means that the estimator is correct on average.
 If one samples for long enough from the estimator, the average converges to the true value \\(X\\).
 This is due to the [law of large numbers](https://en.wikipedia.org/wiki/Law_of_large_numbers).